Skip to main content

 These changes are designed to make charge point deployment more efficient and affordable, removing barriers that could slow infrastructure growth while retaining safeguards such as size limits and conditions to protect accessibility and local amenity.

-We’re also seeing broader signs that EVs are becoming part of the mainstream motoring landscape.
+Beyond planning rules we’re also seeing broader signs that EVs are becoming part of mainstream motoring policy.

 Parity but still affordability